nnsarath1991/Product-Forecasting/README.md

 Using my code:

 1. Import all the necessary libraries
-2. Connect all the source files required which performs the core-logic with plots and accuracy calculation
+2. Connect all the source files from src folder.
+This performs the core-logic with plots and accuracy calculation.
-3. Click on, 'RunApp' forking my app.R
+3. Click on, 'RunApp' forking my app.R from RStudio

+Comments are welcome!